aqazi0/Notes-making-website/README.md

 # Notes-making-js-webpage
-Only JS is used for making of this web page
+Only JS is used in making of this web page